Publication Ethics & Malpractices

 Human subjects and patient consent

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.
 The research protocol must be approved by the locally appointed ethics committee.
-The informed consent of patients or volunteers (or their guardian), in particular when there is identifying information, must be obtained.
+The informed consent of patients or volunteers (or their guardians), in particular when there is identifying information, must be obtained.
 These facts must be indicated in the manuscript.

 Animal experimentation